TassianaMilka/Project-Write/Project the graduation-(Cybersegurity)/Portfolio-1/README.md

 -Sarbanes-Oxley Act (SOX) about its context of creation and its importance to computing and the enterprise in its data and stored information;

-OSI model of its layers containing seven of them;
+-OSI model of its layers containing seven of them;

-Architecture and organization of computers a side story of difference and assimilates for development with hardware components.
+-Architecture and organization of computers a side story of difference and assimilates for development with hardware components.

 # Espanõl